Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 \end{conjecture} The analogue for a unitary matrix \(A \in U(N)\) is

 That estimate need not hold: if all of the eigenvalues of \(A\) are in \(\Re z \ge 0\) then \(\abs{{\mathcal Z}_A(-1)} \ge \sqrt{2}^N\).

 We suggest that when one is discussing LH (therefore implicitly not assuming RH because RH implies LH), the comparison should be with self-reciprocal polynomials \textemdash{} which are not necessarily unitary.
-With that in mind, consider Backlund's \hyperlink{x:biblio:Bac}{[{\xreffont 3}]} equivalence (see \hyperlink{x:biblio:T}{[{\xreffont 83}]} Section 13.5).
+With that in mind, consider Backlund's \hyperlink{Bac}{[{\xreffont 7}]} equivalence (see \hyperlink{T}{[{\xreffont 110}]} Section 13.5).
 Let